 SOFT CONTACT LENSES

 Hard contacts are made of a firm, durable plastic that transmits oxygen.
 They offer excellent eye health: because they don't contain water like soft lenses do, they resist deposits and are less likely than soft contacts to harbour bacteria.
 Hard contact lenses are either used for difficult short-sighted eyes or eye diseases like keratoconus.
-Both Logan and Melissa are confident fitting these sorts of lenses.

 HARD CONTACT LENSES